 Citizen Science Participation & Outcomes

 Citizen science initiatives are rapidly growing in popularity, but relatively little social science research has explored the mechanisms driving the citizen science movement or its impacts on citizen scientists themselves.
 Of particular interest are the motivations of citizen science participants, their participation patterns, and the individual and community-level outcomes (both ecological and educational) derived project involvement.
 To answer some of these questions, we are working with a variety of specific projects (e.g., Audubon’s Christmas Bird Count, NC Candid Critters) and institutions/organizations (e.g., NC Museum of Natural Sciences, SciStarter.org) to enhance understanding of citizen scientists.
 Our studies, funded by a variety of organizations including the National Science Foundation, are exploring participant demographics, motivations, perceived constraints, data usage, and the broader environmental and social impacts associated with diverse programs.
-Results should inform the development and implementation of future citizen science projects to increase volunteer satisfaction, promote multi-project engagement, and maximize beneficial outcomes to sciene and society across the broader landscape of citizen science.
+Results should inform the development and implementation of future citizen science projects to increase volunteer satisfaction, promote multi-project engagement, enhanced diversity, equity, and inclusion, and maximize beneficial outcomes to science and society across the broader landscape of citizen science.

 Collective Evaluation in Informal Science Education